Earth

 SRON Earth Programme

-SRON is the Dutch national expertise institute for space research, as part of the Dutch Research Council (NWO).
-In the Earth Observation program, we contribute to research on climate, air quality and its consequences for biodiversity by working on the entire chain of space missions.
+SRON’s Earth Observation program contributes to research on climate, air quality and its consequences for biodiversity by working on the entire chain of space missions.
 We develop key detector technologies, design and realize instruments in collaboration with partners, and develop analysis tools and models to make the data applicable to users.
-SRON also provides council to the government on scientific space use.

 Key expertise in atmospheric composition

-The Earth Observation program at SRON has key expertise in monitoring atmospheric composition.
+The Earth Observation program at SRON monitors the atmospheric composition.
 This expertise was developed over the past decades in a Dutch ecosystem of universities, knowledge institutes, and industrial partners.
-The Netherlands is world-leading in atmospheric composition monitoring with a series of instruments such as TROPOMI on ESA’s Sentinel-5p mission and SPEXone on NASA’s PACE mission.
+The Netherlands is world-leading with a series of instruments such as TROPOMI on ESA’s Sentinel-5p satellite and SPEXone on NASA’s PACE satellite.

-For the United Nations Methane Alert and Response System (MARS), together with our partners we design a rapid methane hot-spot detection system using satellite observations.
-This will provide actionable information to reduce emissions of this strong greenhouse gas and curb climate change.
+For the United Nations’ Methane Alert and Response System (MARS), together with our partners we have designed a global system that detects methane plumes.
+This provides actionable information to reduce emissions of this strong greenhouse gas.

 SRON's Earth Experts